 Financial trouble is one of the leading causes of divorce in the United States.
 Marriage and relationships take work.
 While you strive to “never stop dating your spouse,” our first tip is to have a financial date night with them!
 It’s not a glamorous date night, but it can be a major step in improving your relationship and quality of life.

-Block out time each week to work on your financial goals, reconnect with them, talk about it with your significant other and family members.
+Block out time each week to work on your financial goals, reconnect with them, and talk about them with your significant other and family members.
 Don’t ignore your debt or financial situation.
 The more time you spend with your budget, the easier it becomes to talk about your finances and not be stressed out about them.
-Plus, it’s a great way to see progress in your steps to become a financially healthy family.
+Plus, it’s a great way to see progress in your steps to becoming a financially healthy family.

 2. Get Organized

 Organization is the key to success!
 Design a budget notebook or excel sheet that documents money coming in and where it is going.
 Begin to audit your spending by looking at past bank statements.
 Keep your receipts to track spending habits and start creating boundaries on spending.